Reward-Instruct: A Reward-Centric Approach to Fast Photo-Realistic Image Generation: : A Reward-Centric Approach to Image Generation

 \spara{Comparison on Generation Path Between \shortname and \shortnamep} \shortname and \shortnamep are significantly different and it is interesting to explore the generation paths corresponding to these two models.
 In \cref{fig:path}, we can observe that \shortnamep generates much clearer images during the early process compared to \shortname.
 Although \shortnamep struggles with severe artifacts in the early stages of generation, surprisingly, these artifacts are gradually removed rather than accumulating throughout the process.
 In contrast, \shortname's path progresses from blurry to clear, with less affected by artifacts during the process.

-\spara{Tackling High-Resolution Generation} Existing reward functions for text-to-image generation are mostly trained on low-resolution inputs (e.g., 224×224 pixels).
+\spara{Tackling High-Resolution Generation by Implicit High-Resolution Classifier} Existing reward functions for text-to-image generation are mostly trained on low-resolution inputs (e.g., 224×224 pixels).
 This creates a fundamental limitation: directly optimizing such rewards during high-resolution (e.g., 1024×1024 pixels) synthesis struggles to preserve fine-grained details.
 To address this, we propose training a high-resolution classifier as a complementary guidance signal.
 This classifier explicitly prioritizes perceptual quality in high-resolution outputs.
+To address the resolution issue, we can form a high-resolution classifier via the Bayesian rule: